 MP after inspecting 80 children working in a textile factory.

 In 1834, the Poor Law was introduced to deter poor people from seeking assistance.
-People in need were sent to The Workhouse and essentially punished for being poor.
+People in need were sent to The Workhouse and punished for being poor.
 Whole families were split up.
 Husbands from wives, mothers from children.
 All personal belongings such as clothes were taken, and rough scratchy uniforms were issued.
 They earned their keep, such as it was, by a harsh disciplinary regime of hard labour.
 Entry to the workhouse was voluntary but never an easy decision to make.
 Up until 1918 entering the workhouse meant that you could no longer vote.
-It was thought by some that paupers deliberately broke the law in the hope of being sent to prison where the food and accommodation was better.
+It was thought by some that paupers deliberately broke the law in the hope of being sent to prison where the food and accommodation were better.

 Will I ever forget her story?
 No, I will not.